How to Take Care of a Puppy: What to Know

 Creating a Safe Space for Your Puppy

 Dog-proofing this space eliminates hazards that could harm your puppy.
-Ensuring this safe space is crucial for your puppy's safety.
+Ensuring the dog safe space is crucial for your puppy's safety.
 Incorporate comforting elements like toys and cozy bedding to enhance the attractiveness of the safe space.
 Feeding your puppy in their safe space can foster positive associations with that area.

 Playing soothing music, such as classical or reggae, can decrease anxiety in puppies within their safe area.
 Crate training can help establish a clean space for the puppy, as they prefer not to eliminate where they sleep.
 Creating a safe and comfortable environment helps your puppy feel secure and at ease.